raraz15/electronic_music_downloader/README.md

 ```bash
 conda create --name emd --file environment.yml
 ```
-`Note:` if you change the *emd* name, you should change the line 6 at the bash scripts accordingly.
+`Note:` if you change the *emd* name, you should change the line 6 at all of the bash scripts accordingly.
+(Inside pipelines folder)

 ### 2) You will need the ffmpeg for youtube-dl